 INDEX Excel Function Definition

 For example, we can use the INDEX function to find the Prime Minister of a particular country based on the row number provided.
-The table below contains data of each country’s Prime Minister:
+The table below contains data of some countries Presidents/Prime Ministers.

 Table of contents

-- INDEX excel Function allows Excel users to retrieve the desired value from a certain row and/or column within one or more specified arrays at a chosen cell in the same or another worksheet.
+- The INDEX Excel Function allows Excel users to retrieve the desired value from a certain row and/or column within one or more specified arrays at a chosen cell in the same or another worksheet.